Ivo-Balbaert/The_Way_to_Jai/book/17_Basics of procedures.md

 (2) Wrap the code from which decides whether a variable is of type Complex into a is_complex_number procedure (see is_complex_number.jai)

 ## 17.14 Reflection on procedures
-As we did in § 16 with structs and enums, we can also obtain reflection info on a procedure, mainly its argument types and return types:
+As we did in § 16 with structs and enums, we can also get reflection info on a procedure, mainly its argument types and return types:

+## 17.14.1 Getting the argument and return types

 See *17.14_reflection_procedure.jai*: